llm-operator/docs/docs/source/install.rst

            ...

-Then you can add the following to ``values.yaml`` of LLM Operator to enable TLS.
+Then you can add the following to ``values.yaml`` of LLMariner to enable TLS.

 .. code-block:: yaml